matomo-org/developer-documentation/docs/3.x/custom-reports.md

 #### Creating multiple widgets from one report

 You can create as many widgets from one report as you want.
 In Piwik there are several reports that actually create 3 or even more widgets out of one report.
-For example one widget with a default visualization that let's the user change the visualization, one widget with an "Evolution" visualization and one widget with a set of "Sparklines" visualization.
+For example one widget with a default visualization that lets the user change the visualization, one widget with an "Evolution" visualization and one widget with a set of "Sparklines" visualization.

 ```php